Laser Tattoo Removal Bristol

 This is the number one question that we are asked when people make an initial inquiry.

-Unfortunately there is no easy answer, as the number of sessions required varies considerably from person to person.
-There are many factors to take into consideration when assessing the number of sessions someone is likely to require, such as age of tattoo (the older the ink the easier it is to remove), type of ink used, colour of ink (coloured ink is harder to remove), location of the tattoo on the body (the closer to the heart the quicker the tattoo will fade), and the individual’s lifestyle and immune system (a fit and active person with a healthy immune system stands a better chance than someone who is a heavy drinker and smoker for example)
+Unfortunately, there is no easy answer, as the number of sessions required varies considerably from person-to-person.
+There are many factors to take into consideration when assessing the number of sessions someone is likely to require, such as age of tattoo (the older the ink the easier it is to remove), type of ink used, colour of ink (coloured ink is harder to remove), location of the tattoo on the body (the closer to the heart the quicker the tattoo will fade) and the individual’s lifestyle and immune system (a fit and active person with a healthy immune system is likely to heal better than someone who is a heavy drinker and smoker, for example).

 As a general rule, a simple black tattoo can take anywhere from 5 – 12 sessions.